Last Updated: May 19, 2021, 8:01 a.m.

-Tarrant County Public Health is administering vaccines in phases, where appointments will first go to those most at-risk of catching, spreading, or dying from COVID-19.
-If you are eligible, please register on the Tarrant County vaccine webpage, local pharmacies, or a personal healthcare provider.
+Tarrant County Public Health is administering the COVID-19 vaccine, along with private healthcare providers.
+If you are eligible, please register on the Tarrant County vaccine webpage or check with your local pharmacies and personal healthcare providers.

 Who is eligible?